open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/libraries.md

 to automatically capture all network calls.

-This behavior can be modified or augmented by using the optional callbacks defined in `URLSessionInstrumentationConfiguration` :
+This behavior can be modified or augmented by using the optional callbacks defined in `URLSessionInstrumentationConfiguration`:

-`shouldInstrument: ((URLRequest) -> (Bool)?)?` : Filter which requests you want to instrument, all by default
+- `shouldInstrument: ((URLRequest) -> (Bool)?)?`

+  Filter which requests you want to instrument, all by default.

-`shouldRecordPayload: ((URLSession) -> (Bool)?)?`: Implement if you want the session to record payload data, false by default.
+- `shouldRecordPayload: ((URLSession) -> (Bool)?)?`

+  Implement if you want the session to record payload data, false by default.

-`shouldInjectTracingHeaders: ((URLRequest) -> (Bool)?)?`: Allows filtering which requests you want to inject headers to follow the trace, true by default.
+- `shouldInjectTracingHeaders: ((URLRequest) -> (Bool)?)?`

+  Allow filtering which requests you want to inject headers to follow the trace, true by default.
 You must also return true if you want to inject custom headers.

-`injectCustomHeaders: ((inout URLRequest, Span?) -> Void)?`: Implement this callback to inject custom headers or modify the request in any other way
+- `injectCustomHeaders: ((inout URLRequest, Span?) -> Void)?`

+  Implement this callback to inject custom headers or modify the request in any other way.

-`nameSpan: ((URLRequest) -> (String)?)?` - Modifies the name for the given request instead of standard OpenTelemetry name
+- `nameSpan: ((URLRequest) -> (String)?)?`

+  Modify the name for the given request instead of standard OpenTelemetry name.

-`createdRequest: ((URLRequest, Span) -> Void)?` - Called after request is created, it allows to add extra information to the Span
+- `createdRequest: ((URLRequest, Span) -> Void)?`

+  Called after request is created, it allows to add extra information to the Span.

-`receivedResponse: ((URLResponse, DataOrFile?, Span) -> Void)?`- Called after response is received, it allows to add extra information to the Span
+- `receivedResponse: ((URLResponse, DataOrFile?, Span) -> Void)?`

+  Called after response is received, it allows to add extra information to the Span.

-`receivedError: ((Error, DataOrFile?, HTTPStatus, Span) -> Void)?` - Called after an error is received, it allows to add extra information to the Span
+- `receivedError: ((Error, DataOrFile?, HTTPStatus, Span) -> Void)?`

+  Called after an error is received, it allows to add extra information to the Span.

-below is an example of initialization.
+Below is an example of initialization.
 `URLSessionInstrumentationConfiguration`'s construction can be passed the parameters defined above to suit the needs of the application.